---

 ```

-It's time!
 Run `npm run dev` and navigate to `http://localhost:3000/` in your browser.
-You should see something like this:
+The dashboard looks like this:

 {% image src="/img/tutorial-real-time-dashboard-data-flow.png" alt="Diagram showing the data flow from Tinybird --> Next.js --> Tremor" /%}

-Congratulations!
 You've created a real-time dashboard component using Tinybird, Tremor, and Next.js.
-You'll notice the dashboard is rendering very quickly by taking a peek at the latency number below the component.
-In this example case, Tinybird returned the data for the dashboard in a little over 40 milliseconds aggregating over about a million rows.
-Not too bad for a relatively un-optimized query!
+Check the latency number under the component to monitor rendering speed.
+In this example, Tinybird returned the dashboard data in a little over 40 milliseconds while aggregating about a million rows with a relatively unoptimized query.

 ### Optional: Expand your dashboard

-You've got the basics: An active Workspace and Data Source, knowledge of how to build Pipes, and access to the [Tremor docs](https://www.tremor.so/docs/getting-started/installation).
-Build out some more Pipes, API Endpoints, and visualizations!
+You have the basics: an active Workspace and Data Source, knowledge of how to build Pipes, and access to the [Tremor docs](https://www.tremor.so/docs/getting-started/installation).
+Build more Pipes, Endpoints, and visualizations.

 {% image src="/img/tutorial-real-time-dashboard-further-examples.png" alt="Dashboard showing more visualizations" /%}